-Hanging rugs on the wall is yet another way of achieving a striking impression in an unconventional way.
-At the same add they can add a very cozy effect to the space.
+Hanging rugs on the wall are yet another way of achieving a striking impression in an unconventional way.
+At the same add, they can add a very cozy effect to space.

 Textured Wallpaper surfaces are an amazing addition to any space.
 They are not exactly artwork per se, but the results can be quite the same.
 Some of them can easily be painted over so you can create even better effects.

 A few plants can increase the impact and visual interest of the whole decorative effect an artwork has.

 Repeating color from the art increases its impact in the room.
 Like it was said before, working up a color scheme from the artwork is easier than the other way around.
 You can also play with the shapes in the artwork as well.

 Create a collage of a few different bits and bobs together into a gallery wall.
 You can cover from wall to wall with this option and to achieve better results plan a nice layout that fits the style of the room.